jubinjacob03/DvttViz_EQdataset-ReactJS/README.md

 - Internet connection is required for loading the Tableau webpage container using [Tableau API](https://help.tableau.com/current/api/embedding_api/en-us/index.html).

 # Installation
+- The Dataset used for analysis is attached along with all the files in the repository.
 - Use <code>git clone</code> command
 - Clone the repository
 - You cannot directly run this project after cloning the repo as node_modules is not attached because of <code>.gitignore</code> ( it contains the line that excludes the node_modules from being pushed to repository.)